 You are here

 “Regardless of age, regardless of position, regardless of the business we happen to be in, all of us need to understand the importance of branding.
-We are CEOs of our own companies: Me Inc. To be in business today, our most important job is to be head marketer for the brand called You.”
-(Tom Peters, 1997)
+We are CEOs of our own companies: Me Inc. To be in business today, our most important job is to be head marketer for the brand called 'you'.” - Tom Peters.

 But what is a personal brand?
-In brief, it’s a way for people to know what you’re about through the creation of a cohesive representation of yourself that is portrayed to the world.
+Essentially it’s a way for people to know what you’re about through the creation of a cohesive representation of yourself that is portrayed to the world.
 We all know high profile individuals with a personal brand.
-Think Oprah Winfrey, U2’s Bono and various public figures and politicians.
+Think Oprah Winfrey, Steve Jobs and various public figures and politicians.
 They have all established an identity in the public realm – their personal brand – that enables others to have a level of understanding about the type of person they are.

 Looking beyond the hype, personal branding is an important consideration within the professional context.
 The pervasiveness of the internet and the flourish of social networking sites has made it essential for any professional with a presence on the internet and networking sites to mould and manage their personal brand.

-Your personal brand is important because it is the image and representation of yourself that others are presented with when they actively seek you in an online environment, as well as the image that you choose to project in face-to-face interactions.
-Whether we are aware of it or not, all of our activities online –on Facebook, Twitter or LinkedIn – form an online personal profile that is searchable.
-And today, more and more employers are using the internet to conduct employment background searches and gauge an idea of the character and interests of their potential employees.
+Your personal brand is crucial to firstly build and then grow because it is the image and representation of yourself that others are presented with when they actively seek you in an online environment, as well as the image that you choose to project in face-to-face interactions.
+Whether we are aware of it or not, all of our activities online – on LinkedIn, Facebook, Twitter or Instagram – form an online personal profile that is searchable.
+And today, more and more employers and recruiters are using the internet to conduct employment background searches, and to gauge an idea of the character and interests of their potential employees.

-Actively creating a personal brand and representation of yourself online allows you to have a say in how you market yourself and gives you control in crafting an accurate picture of your identity, rather than that happening purely by default.
-While social networking sites are predominately about engaging in a social environment, it’s wise to view them – and be aware of them – as platforms on which you can build your personal brand.
+Actively creating a personal brand for yourself allows you to have a say in how you market yourself and gives you control in crafting an accurate picture of your identity, rather than that happening purely by default.
+While social networking sites are predominately about engaging in a social environment, it’s wise to view them as platforms on which you can easily start to build your personal brand.

 How do I build my personal brand?